janitha000/developer-essentials/architecture/readme.md

 - challenges
     - completely make independent services in a domian

+- Independently deployable
+- Can have different tech stacks (right tool for the job)
+- Precise scaling

+- cons
+    - more complexity

+#### BFF Pattern (backend for frontend)
+- inserts a layer between user and the resoucrce
+- rather than supporting one backend based on the user create multiple backends (mobile, desktop etc...)

+#### Service discovery pattern
+- allow applications to find each other services
+- due to dynamically changing services

+#### Anti patterns
+- dont' start with micro services, only use when needed
+- dont do it without devops
+- dont make many microservices by making them small

 ### Three tier architecture
 - organizes application into three logical and physical computing tires
     - presentation tier (UI) - React, Angular etc....